 The facilities are excellent; the rooms have quirky layouts due to the original building’s wonderful character, but everything has been done to ensure you have what you need for a very comfortable stay.
 All the rooms have flatscreen televisions, the complimentary Wi-Fi is fast and easy to connect to, and there is a large free car park too.

 There are six gorgeous guest bedrooms.
-Each is entirely unique and individually decorated with locally found antiques.
+Each is unique and individually decorated with locally found antiques.
 All have a country chic vibe, impressively comfortable beds, and are en-suite.
-Five include Super-King beds, and one had a King bed with two of the rooms also being available with two Twin beds.
-Exposed brick walls, window seats, and freestanding rolltop baths were some of my favorite features when browsing the wealth of images on their website that shows you exactly what you can look forward to in each of the rooms.
+Five include Super-King beds, and one had a King bed, with two of the rooms also being available with two Twin beds.
+Exposed brick walls, window seats, and freestanding rolltop baths were some of my favorite features when browsing the wealth of images on their website that show you exactly what you can look forward to in each of the rooms.